If you want to learn how to steer a ship, ask the people on board. They are more than ready to help you.

 4. Play scenarios in your head

-We know that there are times we make mistakes while on the wheel.
+We know that there are times we make mistakes while at the wheel.
 Some of them are glaring while others are minor ones easily forgotten.

 But if you truly want to be a better helmsman, you should exert extra effort into it.